Broadcast communication: One to All¶

 Programming: Receiving and sending broadcast messages¶

 In this activity, you will learn how you can receive a message from a broadcasting micro:bit.
-Also, you will send broadcast messages yourself.
+Also, your micro:bit will broadcast messages.

-If you are running this activity with your teacher in a classroom, your teacher’s micro:bit will be the broadcast sender and you will try to receive from this micro:bit.
+You may be running this activity with your teacher in the classroom.
+Then, your teacher’s micro:bit will be the broadcast sender, and you will try to receive from this micro:bit.